 Such inquiries should include your full name under which formerly employed, Social Security number, date of birth, and to the extent known, former federal employing agencies, addresses and dates of such employment.
-The Privacy Act of 1974 (5 U.S.C.
-552a) and the OPM require a signed and dated written request for information from federal records.
-No requests for information from personnel or any other type of records will be accepted by telephone or email.

 If you are a former employee who did not complete a required probationary period during previous service under the appointment upon which your eligibility for reinstatement is based, in most cases you must serve a complete one-year probationary period after reinstatement.

 Special rules apply if you are seeking reinstatement after being called to active military duty, returning after recovery from a work-related illness or injury or were separated in a reduction in force.